 Generally all I ask parents to do is to encourage their child to practice most days.
-This might take the form of a gentle reminder, or maybe hanging a practice chart on the wall.
-My goal with any child is that they will be self-sufficient in their practicing.
+Many students are happy to practice once they're sitting down at their instrument, but don't always have the self-discipline to initiate a practice session.
+Parents might need to offer a daily reminder, or perhaps hang a practice chart on the wall.
+My goal with any child is that, after the hurdle of beginning a practice session, they will be able to work independently in their practicing.
 I am constantly assessing them during lessons to make sure that they understand both the skills we’re working on together, and how they will then apply this in their practicing at home.
-I also provide a few written notes.
+I also provide a written notes outlining their weekly assignment.
 With a very young child, you might need to go through a few flashcards with them, or double-check to make sure they’re practicing everything that’s been assigned equally and not just their favorite piece.

 Questions about Performing and Ensembles